-- 2 tablespoons tomato paste
+- 2 tbsp tomato paste

-- ¼ cup fresh parsley, chopped
+- ¼ cup fresh parsley chopped

-- 2 tablespoons wheat germ
+- 2 tbsp wheat germ

-- 3 tablespoons quick oats
+- 3 tbsp quick oats

-- 2 teaspoons tamari
+- 2 tsp tamari

-- ½ teaspoon dried thyme
+- ½ tsp dried thyme

-- ½ teaspoon paprika
+- ½ tsp paprika

-- ½ teaspoon onion powder
+- ½ tsp onion powder

-- 1 tablespoon nutritional yeast
+- 1 tbsp nutritional yeast

-- 1 teaspoon freshly ground black pepper
+- 1 tsp freshly ground black pepper

 - Preheat oven to 375°F.

-- Transfer the sautéed onions, mushrooms and garlic to a food processor; add all remaining ingredients and blend until smooth.
+- Transfer the sautéed onions, mushrooms, and garlic to a food processor.
+Add all remaining ingredients and blend until smooth.